 Please tell us about yourself

-Esha is originally from India.
-She is pursuing her PhD under the supervision of Dr. Sandra Davidge, and currently in her 3rd year of program.
+Originally from India, she is pursuing her PhD under the supervision of Dr. Davidge, and currently in her 3rd year of program.

 Maternal complications during pregnancy is often neglected which affects the developing fetus and leads to cardiovascular and metabolic complications in the adult offspring.
 My research involves looking at the maternal health and long term fetal health in complicated pregnancies such as pre-eclampsia and growth restriction.
 We are looking at early means of intervention to reduce the burden of cardiovascular and metabolic dysfunction in later adult life.
 In my research I am using an antioxidant attached to nano-particle to look at the effects on maternal and long term fetal health.